TheLeaderDev/BackRoute/README.md

 # BackRoute
-Welcome to the `BackRoute` project!
-BackRoute is a lightweight and reliable solution to create a tunnel between two servers with `IPv4` and `IPv6`, using `GRE`, `IPIP`, or `SIT`.
-This project is designed to build a secure and stable connection between servers across different networks, bypass restrictions, and keep your data transfer fast and steady.
-In this README, you’ll find step-by-step instructions for installing, configuring, and running BackRoute, including details on tunnel modes and how to run the tunnel continuously as a `service` without interruptions.
+Welcome to the `BackRoute` project! <br>
+BackRoute is a lightweight and reliable solution to create a `tunnel` between two servers <br>
+using `IPv4` and `IPv6`, supporting `GRE`, `IPIP`, or `SIT`.
+It is designed to provide a secure <br>
+and stable connection across different networks, bypass restrictions, and keep data transfer fast and steady. <br>

-## Introduction
-BackRoute creates a Layer 3 network tunnel that can establish a connection between a client server and a remote server using different modes with local IPs.
-By default, this tunnel doesn’t support Port Forwarding and simply provides a secure path for data transfer between the IPs.
-But this is where your creativity comes in !! you can combine BackRoute with advanced tunneling tools and Port Forward setups to build a flexible and powerful system that goes beyond the limitations of a simple Layer 3 tunnel.
-Sometimes, combining BackRoute with tools that seem broken can work like a charm.
+BackRoute creates a Layer 3 tunnel between a client server and a remote server using local IPs.
+By default, <br>
+it does not support Port Forwarding and simply provides a secure path for data transfer.
+However, with your creativity, <br>
+you can combine it with advanced tunneling tools and Port Forward setups to build a flexible and powerful system. <br>

-Of course, it’s worth noting that all these capabilities only hold if your local IPs on the servers aren’t blocked by ISPs, network routers, or filtering systems.
+Keep in mind that these capabilities only work if your local IPs are not blocked by ISPs, network routers, or filtering systems.

 ## Features
-- **Insane Speed & Reliability :** In most tests, the tunnel speed has been really high, though of course it depends on the datacenter, server, ISP restrictions, routers, and filtering systems.
-Overall, the speed is seriously awesome and trustworthy.
-- **Layer 3 Network Tunnel :** Provides a secure path for data transfer between local IPs on the client server and the remote server.
-- **Multiple Tunnel Modes :** Supports GRE, IPIP, and SIT, so you can pick the mode that fits your needs.
-- **No Default Port Forwarding :** The tunnel only provides a path between IPs and doesn’t include port forwarding but that doesn’t stop your creativity.
+## Features

+- **Local IP–Based Tunnel** <br>
+  The tunnel is established through locally created IPs that are only recognized by the two defined servers.
+Each side knows the real IP behind the virtual one.
+- **Multiple Tunnel Modes**  <br>
+  Supports **GRE**, **IPIP**, and **SIT**, allowing you to choose the most suitable method based on your network conditions.
+- **IPv4 & IPv6 Support** <br>
+  Depending on the selected mode, you can create and use either IPv4 or IPv6 local addresses.
+- **Secure Local Communication** <br>
+  The connection between servers is securely established through the generated local IPs.
+- **Environment-Dependent Flexibility** <br> Performance may vary depending on datacenter policies, ISP routing rules, intermediate routers, and filtering conditions.
+Different modes may perform better in different environments.
+- **Composable with Port Forwarding** <br>
-- **Composable & Flexible :** You can combine BackRoute with other tunneling tools and Port Forward setups to build a powerful and flexible system that goes beyond the limits of a simple Layer 3 tunnel.
+  Fully compatible with Port Forward setups.
+With some creativity, you can combine BackRoute with other tunneling methods to build powerful solutions or even revive techniques that seem unusable.
-- **Reliability & Persistence :** Sometimes combining BackRoute with other tools can literally bring something back to life !!.
-You have two local IPs to play with—so don’t be afraid to mix things up and unleash your creativity.

 ## Before You Install
 > The installation of this tunnel is completely manual there’s no ready made installation script involved.
 You’ll need to go through the setup steps yourself and configure both servers (`remote` and `client`)      according to the instructions provided below.
 Don’t worry it’s simpler than you might think.